davecao/networkz/README.md

 # Notice
-The program `networkz` had been renamed to `GeneNetAnalysis` and had moved to https://www.naro.go.jp/collab/program/index.html.
+The program `networkz` used in the following paper had been renamed to `GeneNetAnalysis`.
+National Agriculture and Foold Research Organization (NARO) will manage the distribtuion of the source code.
+One can send a request of the source code via https://www.naro.go.jp/collab/program/index.html.

 # networkz -> GeneNetAnalysis
 BGL-based graph tools for gene co-expression analysis